“The key to success lies in knowing how to both strive for a lot and fail well.”

 In How Not to Be a Starving Artist, we looked at the career barbells that entrepreneurs and creatives use to manage risk and maximise their chances of hitting the big time.
 The exact same concept can be applied to investing.
 To help explain how it works, I’m going to lift the veil on my portfolio so you can see exactly where I’ve chosen to invest my money.

 Before we get into it, a warning: This post is aimed at people with at least a few solid years of investing experience under their belts.
-If you want to follow along anyway, make sure you’ve read the Beginner’s Guide to Investing and How a Billionaire Taught Me to Invest Using The Force, so you’re familiar with the basic concepts and terms.
+If you want to follow along anyway, make sure you’ve read the Beginner’s Guide to Investing and Primer on Passive Investing, so you’re familiar with the basic concepts and terms.

 “There are known knowns; there are things we know we know.
 We also know there are known unknowns; that is to say we know there are some things we do not know.
-But there are also unknown unknowns – the ones we don’t know we don’t know.
+But there are also unknown unknowns – the ones we don’t know we don’t know.”